 The environment could be also shared or unshared among individuals.
 A shared environment between individuals means that it is general to all the individuals within the population.
 All individuals will experience the same environment even if the environment would vary over time.
 In this case, only one environment (x) will be generated using the different options described above.
 An unshared environment between individuals means that each individual will experience a specific environment.
 For instance, if we have 3 individuals in our population 3 different environments xI=a,xI=b, and xI=c will be generated for respectively the individual a, b, and c.
 Although these environments are different, they follow the same general trend defined by environment options described previously (stochastic, auto-correlated, linear, and cyclic).
 In order to create multiple environments from one environment configuration, we apply variability around each parameter (e.g. the intercept of the linear effect or the amplitude of the cyclic effect) that follows a normal distribution.

-Figure 2: example of 2 environments, one shared and one unshared
+Figure 2: example of 2 environments, one shared (left) and one unshared (right) between 3 individuals.
+Both environments have been generated with stochastic, linear, and cyclic effect.

+Finally, in SQuID the final output of each environmental effect (x1, x2 and x1x2) is expressed in unit variance (i.e. Var(x)=1) and mean-centered (E(x)=0).

-High-level grouping and measurement error
+High-level grouping and residual

 The high-level grouping term (Gj) is generated from a normal distribution of mean 0 and variance VK, and the error term (ehij) from a normal distribution of mean 0 and variance Ve.

-Gj ~ N0,VG
+Gj ~ N0,Var(G)

-ehij ~ N0,Ve
+ehij ~ N0,Var(e)

 SAMPLING DESIGN